Rugby union in Argentina: Social attitudes and controversy

 In recent years, rugby culture in Argentina has become increasingly associated to violent acts, as well as racist, sexist and homophobic attitudes.
 Prominent cases such as the murder of Ariel Malvino in 2006, and most recently the murder of Fernando Báez Sosa in 2020—all perpetrated by rugby players amateur—have been highlighted by Argentine media as examples of the "violent" nature of the country's rugby culture.
 Following Báez Sosa's murder, former national rugby team captain Agustín Pichot stated that rugby culture had "naturalized violence".

-Argentine stadiums used for rugby union
+Stadiums used for rugby union

-The list contains Argentine stadiums used for rugby union with a capacity of 10,000 or higher.
+The list contains Argentine stadiums that have been used for rugby union (only stadiums with a capacity of 10,000 or higher are included):